 Session 2: Leading Community-Based Gang Reduction Strategies

-This module will help participant identify key elements of a comprehensive community-based gang reduction strategy and build partnerships to lead these efforts.
-Evidence-based strategies for community-based gang reduction efforts will be offered as well as background on what makes these programs effective.
-Participants should gain a thorough understanding of how gang interdiction efforts have worked in other communities under diverse partnerships.
+Summary: This module helps participant identify key elements of a comprehensive community-based gang reduction strategy and build partnerships to lead these efforts.
+Evidence-based strategies for community-based gang reduction efforts are offered as well as background on what makes these programs effective.
+Participants should gain a thorough understanding of how gang interdiction efforts have worked in other communities under various partnerships.

 Sean Baldwin (Moderator)